farkkilab/SNParray_ovaHRDscar_QC/README.md

 You don't need to have in  the same folder the GCcorrectionfile and ReplicationTiming, just give the full path to where this files are.

 Clone this repository or download the scripts.

-The inside the script adjust the next variables in the first block of the script according to the location of your input files:
+The main script for running the analysis is: **ASCAT3_QCs_ovaHRDscars_onlyTumor.R**.
+Inside this script adjust the next variables in the first block of the script according to the location of your input files:

 - *repo.path* - #Add the path where you have this repository SNParray_ovaHRDscar_QC (scripts) cloned

+Also the next variables inside the script:
 ```
 #This is the folder where you have all the files LogR, BAF
 #In this folder a new folder will be created with results